Sounders’ record unbeaten streak to open season ends at 13 games after loss to Minnesota

 The shot toppled the Loons’ eight-game losing streak against the Sounders and ended Seattle’s 13-match unbeaten streak, which was a MLS record to open a season.
 Seattle (8-1-5) does stay atop the league standings after the 1-0 loss, but it didn’t offer much comfort Sunday at Allianz Field.

+It was questionable Rowe would be able to make any runs in the match.
+He suffered from flu-like symptoms last week and needed IV treatment before Sunday’s match.

+“It was just to get him enough fluids in his body because he hadn’t eaten as well as he could,” Sounders coach Brian Schmetzer said of Rowe.
+“The doctors did a good job and he did a good job to gut out 90 minutes.”

 Minnesota (5-5-3) opened the season with a 4-0 loss to Seattle at Lumen Field, which morphed in a four-game losing streak.

-Tempers matched the hot temperature at Allianz Field for the afternoon match.
+Paired with last season’s Western Conference championship match loss to Seattle and hot tempers to match the searing temperature at Allianz Field for the afternoon match was expected.

 Hard tackles resulted in early yellow cards for midfielder Danny Leyva (13th minute) and Yeimar Gomez Andrade (18th minute).
 In the second half, MLS rookie AB Cissoko and Minnesota coach Adrian Heath had a long confrontation that turned into on-field arguments between players that had to be broken up.

+“Emotions were running high, especially late in the second half,” Cleveland said.
+“The smallest thing can kind of throw somebody on edge.
+For us as players, it doesn’t matter what it is, if you’re not that player (that’s upset), you’ve got to reel that other player in.
+That’s what being a team is.
+One guy is going to lose his head, it happens.
+It’s 10 guys’ responsibility to pull him back.
+That’s what we were doing, especially a young player like AB who’s stepped in and played very well for us.”

+Schmetzer said he was handling the situation with Heath and Cissoko “is perfectly fine, he’s a nice young man.”

 Once Seattle settled into how referee Alan Kelly was going to call the match in the opening half, there were some quality series for the Rave Green.
 But Minnesota keeper Tyler Miller, who began his pro career with the Sounders in 2016, made three clutch saves to send the teams into the break goalless.